-The Board employs an EO and establishes his/her salary in accordance with the State law.
+The Board employs an EO Executive Officer and establishes his/her salary in accordance with the State law.

-The EO_is responsible for the financial operations and integrity of the Board and is the official custodian of records.
-The EO is an "exempt" employee, who serves at the pleasure of the Board, and may be terminated, in accordance with the provisions of the Bagley-Keene Open Meeting Act.
+The EO Executive Officer is responsible for the financial operations and integrity of the Board and is the official custodian of records.
+The EO Executive Officer is an "exempt" employee, who serves at the pleasure of the Board, and may be terminated, in accordance with the provisions of the Bagley-Keene Open Meeting Act.

-Executive Officer Evaluation (Board Policy)
+Executive Officer Evaluation

-At the last Board meeting of each fiscal year or at any time thereafter as determined by the Board, the Board evaluation of the EO is presented by the Board Chair, or Vice-Chair, during a closed session.
-Board Members provide information to the Chair on the EO's performance in advance of this meeting.
-If the Board Members have concerns with an EO's performance, the Board Members should consult with the Deputy Director of DCA's Legal Affairs Office and Board and Bureau Relations Office.
+At the first last Board meeting of each fiscal year or at any time thereafter as determined by the Board, the Board evaluation of the EO Executive Officer is presented by the Board Chair, or Vice-Chair his/her Board Member designee, during a closed session.
+Board Members provide information to the Chair on the EO's Executive Officer's performance in advance of this meeting.
+If the Board Members have concerns with an EO's Executive Officer's performance, the Board Members should consult with the Deputy Director of DCA's Legal Affairs Office and Board and Bureau Relations Office.

-Board Administration (Board Policy)
+Board Administration

-Strategies for the day-to-day management of programs and staff shall be the responsibility of the EO as an instrument of the Board.
-The EO supervises and administers the staff.
+Strategies for the day-to-day management of programs and staff shall be the responsibility of the EO Executive Officer as an instrument of the Board.
+The EO Executive Officer supervises and administers the staff.
 Board Members shall not directly discipline, reprimand, or otherwise supervise staff.